lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## April 30, 2019

+I requested a bunch of books on Charlotte Smith from OhioLink!
+It will be kind of hilarious to me if I finally start actually *using books* for my research only after I've left my library behind, haha

 ## April 28, 2019

 Not planning to show a chapter to the full committee until September, now, but I want to do more than finish Ch 1 by then....
 I'm feeling really poorly grounded in 18thC lit (again).